alessiodevoto/NeMo-Skills/docs/openmathinstruct2/inference.md

 ### ReDrafter Training

 To train ReDrafter for the `OpenMath-Nemotron-1.5B` model we run the below.
+Training is not dependant on `tensorrt_llm`.
 We train below on the same dataset the model was trained on.
-If this data is not available the redrafter could alternatively be trained on prompts and generations form your model.
+If this data is not available the redrafter could alternatively be trained on prompts and generations from your model.
 Feel free to test different parameters, however we found 20k samples or more was sufficent to train a good ReDrafter.

+Below is a helper command which uses the `OpenMathReasoning` dataset.
+Export your `WANDB_API_KEY` if you have experiment tracking.
 ```
 # Install the ReDrafter library, we are on a later version of python so can ignore that check.
 pip install --no-binary=protobuf --ignore-requires-python \